EUPRERA Paper Development Workshop (PDW)

 All PDW participants commit to reading the papers of other workshop participants and provide written feedback before the congress so that emphasis of the session can be placed on more in-depth discussion.
 Further, each paper is paired with an invited senior discussant (an advanced scholar with very strong expertise in the focus area of the respective paper) who provides feedback based on their experience and with a particular emphasis towards publishing in highly competitive journals.

 The PDW is a closed workshop format for authors of accepted papers and the invited senior respondents.
 It will take place as a pre-conference (mid-day to afternoon) on the opening-day of the EUPRERA conference.

 Who can apply?

-Submissions are made as standard submissions for the congress through the ConfTool.
-When submitting, scholars have the opportunity to opt-in to “submit also to the PDW” in the ConfTool.
-Papers are then considered for the standard program as well as for the PDW.
+Submissions for the PDW are made during standard paper submissions for the EUPRERA congress through the ConfTool.
+When submitting, applicants have the opportunity to opt-in to “submit also to the PDW”.
+When ticking this box, papers will be considered for the standard program as well as for the PDW.

 BI Norwegian Business School